NikolasEnt/soccernet-calibration-sportlight/README.md

 ## Final predictions and submit file creation

 The final step is the submit file preparation.
 It can be created by a provided script: `python src/utils/make_submit.py`.
-Update paths to acual model files in the accordingly.
-The file contains heuristics params used for the actual winning submission.
+Update paths to actual model files in the accordingly.
+The file contains heuristics params used in the actual winning submission.

 In fact, actual calibration algorithms and relevant heuristics are implemented in [src/models/hrnet/prediction.py](src/models/hrnet/prediction.py).